Oath Keepers leader found guilty of seditious conspiracy

 “We are not getting through this without a civil war.
 Prepare your mind, body and spirit,” he said in the days after the 2020 vote.

-Lawyers for Rhodes and the others had argued the group did little to follow up on their threats.
-They pointed to how the group left their stock of guns, ammo and 30 days of supplies behind in Virginia, where they used a hotel to stage a “quick reaction force,” something they contend was common practice for the group at events.
+Lawyers for Rhodes and the others had argued the group did little to follow up on its threats.
+They pointed to how the group left its stock of guns, ammo and 30 days of supplies behind in Virginia, where it used a hotel to stage a “quick reaction force,” something they contend was common practice for the group at events.

 Speaking to reporters outside the courthouse Tuesday, an attorney for Rhodes said he would likely appeal the verdict.